12 min read

 The best hockey romances exploit this tension.
 The hero who's terrifying on the ice might be the one who needs the most care off it.

-2. The Canadian/Inherited Culture Factor
+2. The Cultural Inheritance Factor

 Unlike American football (which is regional) or baseball (which is seasonal), hockey carries cultural weight, especially in Canada and the northern US.
 Players often inherit the sport from fathers.
 This adds layers of: